WMAQ-TV: 2000s

 In early fall 2006, additional changes were made to WMAQ's early evening lineup.
-On September 18, the station moved the afternoon newscast, with Sirott and Brooks, to 4:00 p.m. and moved the newsmagazine show Extra to 4:30 p.m..
-The early evening newscast remained at 5:00 p.m.
-A week later on September 25, 2006, Saunders and Rosati were promoted to anchor the 5:00 p.m. newscasts.
+On September 18, the station moved the afternoon newscast, with Sirott and Brooks, to 4 p.m. and moved the newsmagazine show Extra to 4:30 pm.
+The early evening newscast remained at 5 pm.
+A week later on September 25, 2006, Saunders and Rosati were promoted to anchor the 5 p.m. newscasts.

 On January 14, 2008, WMAQ-TV became the second television station in the Chicago market (after WLS-TV) to begin broadcasting its local newscasts in high definition.
 Only in-studio footage and some of the remote footage, from the field, were presented in HD, while most remote footage was in standard definition, using a mixture of 16:9 (widescreen) and 4:3 cameras.

 In March 2008, Johnson was demoted from the weekday newscast but continued his reporting work; Elgas was promoted to weekday morning anchor.
 On January 12, 2009, WMAQ and Fox owned-and-operated station WFLD entered into a Local News Service agreement, in which the two stations would share helicopter footage.
 This agreement reportedly paved the way for a larger pooling effort between the two stations.
 In spring 2009, WMAQ-TV laid off an undisclosed number of employees.
 In addition, they canceled the Sunday morning newscasts due to budget cuts at the station.
 The Sunday morning newscasts were revived on November 7, 2010.